ricdezen/nameless_language/README.md

 My own:

+- Implement Stack, List etc. separately from the rest of the structures.
+Take care to make two versions of the List, one avoids being managed by garbage collection so that it can be used during garbage collection itself and for the value stack.

+- To avoid having so many pointer indirections it could be useful to have a set of cached fields in the VM structure, such as call frames, constant tables etc.

 - Change the virtual machine from a global to something that can be created and passed around.
 This implies modifying every method that references `vm` to take a `VM`-type argument.